 Our Mission Statement

-As one of the leading ﬁnancial institutions in the Northern and Central California areas, Westamerica Bank recognizes its responsibility not only to provide the highest quality banking services to the citizens of our communities, but also to improve the quality of life of the communities we serve.
+As one of the leading ﬁnancial institutions in the Northern and Central California areas, Westamerica Bank recognizes its responsibility not only to provide the highest quality banking services to the citizens of our communities, but also to improve the quality of life in the communities we serve.

 We pride ourselves in investing a portion of earned income back into the communities which we serve.
 One of the ways we do this is through contributions to locally based nonproﬁt organizations providing programs or services in the following areas: health and human services, education, the arts, and civic affairs.